 Open up your ears to what you hear, notice what you’re tasting, smelling, and feeling against your skin.
 Finally, gently open your eyes.

-Did you enjoy this meditation?
-Do you already meditate?
-Is it for relaxation or to receive guidance or other motivation?
+Did you enjoy this Winter Solstice meditation?
+Did anything insightful come up for you in this process?
 I’d love to know about it in the comments!